AdobeDocs/target-dev.en/help/dev/implement/mobile/native-app.md

 As you can see, there is `adobe_mc` parameter appended to the URL.
 This parameter contains encoded values for:

 * TS=1660667205: The current timestamp.
 This timestamp ensures that the web view does not get expired values.
 * MCMID=69624092487065093697422606480535692677: The Experience Cloud ID (ECID).
-Also known as MID or Marketing Cloud ID required for [!DNL Adobe] cross-solution visitor identification.
+Also known as MID or [!UICONTROL Marketing Cloud ID] required for [!DNL Adobe] cross-solution visitor identification.
 * MCORGID=EB9CAE8B56E003697F000101@AdobeOrg: The [!UICONTROL Adobe Organization ID].

-The `Identity.getUrlVariables` is an alternative [!DNL Adobe Experience Platform Mobile SDK] method that returns an appropriately formed string that contains the E[!DNL Experience Cloud Identity Service] URL variables.
+The `Identity.getUrlVariables` is an alternative [!DNL Adobe Experience Platform Mobile SDK] method that returns an appropriately formed string that contains the [!DNL Experience Cloud Identity Service] URL variables.
 For more information, see [getUrlVariables](https://developer.adobe.com/client-sdks/documentation/mobile-core/identity/api-reference/#geturlvariables){target=_blank} in the *Identity API reference*.

 ## Pass the [!DNL Target] Session ID for same-session experience

 One extra step is needed to make the [!DNL Target] user journey work seamlessly across the native and web views.
-This includes extracting and passing [!DNL Target] Session ID from the [!DNL Adobe Experience Platform Mobile SDK] to the web views of the mobile app.
+This includes extracting and passing the [!DNL Target] Session ID from the [!DNL Adobe Experience Platform Mobile SDK] to the web views of the mobile app.

 The `Target.getSessionId` extracts the Session ID that can be passed to the web view URL as an `mboxSession` parameter: